TOD-theses/paper-T-RACE/main.typ

 == Deduplication <sec:deduplication>

-To reduce the prevalence of specific contracts in the TOD candidates, we randomly pick 10 collisions of each contract and drop the rest from our analysis.
-We apply three different mechanisms to group similar contracts:
+To reduce the prevalence of specific contracts among the TOD candidates, we randomly pick 10 collisions of each contract and drop the rest.
+We apply three mechanisms to group similar contracts:

 Firstly, we group the collisions by the address where they happened, and randomly select 10 collisions from each group.
 For instance, if many transactions access the balance and code of the same address, we would only retain 10 of these accesses.

 Secondly, we also group collisions at different addresses if the addresses share exactly the same code.
 To do so, we group the collisions by the code hash and sample 10 collisions per code hash.

 Finally, instead of matching for exactly the same code, we also group similar codes together.
-We use the grouping mechanism from @diangelo_evolution_2024, where they compute a "skeleton" for each code by removing the metadata and the values for `PUSH` instructions.
-They have shown, that codes with the same skeleton mostly yield the same vulnerability detection results.
+We use the grouping mechanism from @di_angelo_bytecode_2024, where the authors compute a "skeleton" for each code by removing the metadata and the values for `PUSH` instructions.
+They have shown that codes with the same skeleton mostly yield the same vulnerability detection results.
 Therefore, we only keep 10 collisions per code skeleton.

 === Results

 We ran the same experiment as in the previous section, but now with the additional deduplication filters.
-In @tab:experiment_deduplication, we see that from the initial 8,127 TOD candidates, only 2,320 remained after removing duplicates.
-Most of the TOD candidates were already removed by limiting the amount of collisions per address and the other group limits reduced it further.
+In @tab:experiment_deduplication, we see that from the initial 8,127 TOD candidates, only 2,320 remain after removing duplicates.
+Most TOD candidates are already removed by limiting the amount of collisions per address and the other group limits reduce it further.

 #figure(
   table(